 Secondly, you should also take steps to limit the damage if your application or the account that’s running it is compromised.
 If an attacker does gain access, they could make the jar file writable and change its contents.
 One way to protect against this is to make it immutable using chattr:

 It will prevent any user, including root, from modifying the jar.

-User root is used to control the application’s service, and you use a .conf file to customize its startup, the .conf file will be read and evaluated by the root user.
+The user root is used to control the application’s service, and you use a .conf file to customize its startup, the .conf file will be read and evaluated by the root user.
 It should be secured accordingly.
-Use chmod so that only the owner can read the file and use chown to make root the owner:
+Use chmod so that only the owner can read the file and use chown to make the root the owner: